Assisted Living Licensing and Renewals

 Provider orientations

-This webinar is a condensed version of our New Provider Orientation.
+This webinar is a condensed version of our 2-Day New Provider Orientation.
 It covers topics presented by Residential Licensing, including a review of the assisted living statutes and regulations and a review of the New Home application process.

-New Provider Orientation - Classroom Presentation
+2-Day New Provider Orientation – In Person Only

 A two-day training about the statutes and regulations governing assisted living homes as well as many of the other agencies and business aspect individuals will need to be aware of while running a licensed assisted living home in the State of Alaska.